liberland/docs/blockchain/white-paper.md

 The Congress operates as the representative entity within Liberland, tasked with

-a. initiating rational referenda that are exempt from the anti-populist voting requisites;
+- initiating rational referenda that are exempt from the anti-populist voting requisites;
-b.
-Removing referenda which are obviously malicious or where the proposals are obviously not sufficiently thought out;
+- Removing referenda which are obviously malicious or where the proposals are obviously not sufficiently thought out;
-c.
-The appointment and removal of the Prime Minister (Executive), and
+- The appointment and removal of the Prime Minister (Executive), and
-d.
-Participating in referenda on behalf of constituents who delegate their voting rights.
+- Participating in referenda on behalf of constituents who delegate their voting rights.

 ### Elections